Splunk® Style Guide

 Do this

-The end user must add lines of code to their app to enable it in Splunk Enterprise.
+The end user must add lines of code to their app for it to work in Splunk Enterprise.

 In most cases, you can make the antecedent plural to keep agreement with the pronoun.